AUSAXS/AUSAXS/README.md

  * [ ] EM: Do a better job of simulating experimental data (uncertainties, Gaussian noise, better spacing).
 Do a check on the voxel sizes and skip every Nth pixel if it is too small.
  * [ ] IO: Support multiple terminate statements
  * [ ] Memory test all other executables.
- * [x] General: Determine where hydration_atoms should be stored.
-The Protein class seems like the best choice.
  * [ ] Constants: Rethink how to determine charge densities for arbitrary ligands
  * [ ] Matrix & Slice: Remove debug segfaults for out-of-bounds indices